-Our expertise covers automation solution for different types of assembly lines.
-An automated assembly line uses a wide array of standardised assembly line production solutions, including robotic assembly, and ensures assembly line balancing.
+Our expertise covers automation solutions for different types of assembly applications.
+An automated assembly line uses a wide array of standardised solutions, including robotic assembly, and ensures assembly line balancing.
 Our decades of experience in assembly automation allows us to find innovative solutions to address long standing bottlenecks and production challenges.

 Assembly Line Production

 We use assembly conveyor systems such as roller conveyors, chain conveyors, slat conveyors, overhead conveyors, and belt conveyors.
-The assembly line production is optimised through the use of intelligent assembly automation systems such as gantry robot, electrified monorail system (EMS), and automated guided vehicles (AGVs).
+The assembly process is optimised through the use of intelligent assembly automation systems such as gantry robot, electrified monorail system (EMS), and automated guided vehicles (AGVs).

 Assembly Line Balancing

 The most important business challenge for manufacturing companies is how to increase the flexibility and speed of production while keeping costs down.
 One of the key technologies is assembly line balancing.
 Balancing an assembly line is a procedure in which tasks are distributed evenly to each assembly station in the line so that each workstation has the same amount of the work.